-Understanding the membership structure of your business is essential to form a Limited Liability Company correctly.
+Understanding the ownership structure of your business is essential to form a Limited Liability Company correctly.
 The business owners of an LLC are called members.
 The members of your LLC will need to be identified in your articles of organization, which is the paperwork required to form an LLC with the Secretary of State (or similarly named state department).
 After filing the articles, to best protect your business and personal assets, you may consider creating an operating agreement for your LLC, which should identify the members along with the rights and responsibilities of each person.

 What is a Limited Liability Company?